riboseinc/jekyll-theme-open-project/README.md

 `installation.adoc`, and `basic-usage.adoc`.
 Each file must contain standard YAML frontmatter with at least `title` specified.

-During project site build, Jekyll pulls docs for software that’s part of the site and builds them, converting pages from Markdown/AsciiDoc to HTML and adding the navigation.
+During project site build, Jekyll pulls docs for software that's part of the site and builds them, converting pages from Markdown/AsciiDoc to HTML and adding the navigation.

 ### Specification